NehaDadhich/nehasFoodWorld/recipes/spinach-juice.md

 - In a blender, blend spinach, chopped cucumber, green apples and kiwis into a smooth paste.
 - Then add water to the paste and blend again until the desired consistency is achieved.

 Spinach juice is ready.
-Garnish with sliced cucumber and spinach leave.
+Garnish with sliced cucumber and spinach leaf.